deb17/flask-modals/README.md

 ### Description

 Plain forms can be boring.
-Using them in modals is possible, but requires JavaScript coding.
-Normal form submission in modals is not possible in Flask.
+Using them in modals is possible, but requires JavaScript.
+Normal form submission in modals has its own problems.

 This extension eases the process of using forms in (Bootstrap 4) modals.
 No JavaScript coding is required on your part.
 The ajax calls are handled behind